Trooping the Colour: Broadcast

+Trooping the colour was first broadcast by BBC Radio in 1927 with a commentary by Major J. B. S. Bourne-May, a retired officer of the Coldstream Guards.
+It was first shown on BBC Television in 1937.

 The parade is witnessed by a global TV audience of many millions.
+In 1961, in return for the BBC covering the Moscow Victory Day Parade, Trooping the Colour was broadcast in the Soviet Union with the Russian commentary being given in London by Yuri Gagarin, the first cosmonaut.

-Over the years, commentary for the annual live broadcast in the UK by BBC1 has been provided by Huw Edwards and also by Clare Balding, together with expert guests and interviews with some of the personnel involved.
+Over the years, commentary for the live broadcast in the UK by BBC1 has been provided by Richard Dimbleby, Tom Fleming, Huw Edwards and recently by Clare Balding, together with expert guests and interviews with some of the personnel involved.
 The BBC's live broadcast has become accessible to an international audience via live streaming on BritBox in both the United States and Canada.
-The BBC also streams it live on YouTube beginning with the 2019 edition.
+Beginning in 2019, The BBC also streams the parade live on YouTube.

-For the Platinum Jubilee in 2022, additional live videos commentary of the parade for international viewers were provided by Sky News UK and the Telegraph newspaper's YouTube channels.
+For the Platinum Jubilee in 2022, additional live videos commentary of the parade for international viewers were provided by Sky News UK and The Daily Telegraph newspaper's YouTube channels.

 Sovereign's participation

 Queen Elizabeth II attended Trooping the Colour in every year of her reign, except in 1955 when the event was cancelled due to a national rail strike.
-Riding her mare Burmese (horse) between 1969 and 1986, The Queen rode in a carriage from 1987 onward.
+Having ridden her mare Burmese between 1969 and 1986, the Queen rode in a carriage from 1987.
 On 13 June 1981, she and her horse were startled by an unemployed youth, Marcus Sarjeant, who fired six blank rounds from a starting revolver.

-In her years attending on horseback, the Queen, as Colonel-in-Chief, wore a biretta and a Guards Regiment uniform with the medals she was awarded before becoming Queen (Order of the Crown of India; Defence Medal; War Medal 1939–1945; King George V Silver Jubilee Medal; King George VI Coronation Medal; Canadian Forces Decoration) and the riband and star of the Order of the Garter, the Order of the Thistle or a combination of those orders, depending which regiment was trooping its colour.
-From 1987 onward she did not wear uniform, but wore the Brigade of Guards badge.

 Her 80th birthday in 2006 was marked by a large flypast of 40 planes led by the Battle of Britain Memorial Flight and culminating with the Red Arrows.
 It was followed by the first feu de joie ("fire of joy") fired in her presence during her reign, a second being fired at her Diamond Jubilee celebrations in 2012.
 In 2008, a flypast of 55 aircraft commemorated the RAF's 90th anniversary.

+In 2023, at the first Trooping the Colour of Charles III as king, he revived the tradition of the sovereign riding on horseback and in uniform.
+The flypast of some 70 aircraft was a reprise of the display originally intended for the coronation, which had been curtailed due to poor weather.